Documentation

 Inspector Panel

 The right panel provides multiple views: a file browser for your project directory, a git status panel showing your current branch, staged changes, and unstaged modifications, and a History tab (clock icon) that displays version history when a skill is selected.
-Switch between them using the tabs at the top of the panel.
+When a workspace is linked to an issue, the inspector adds two more tabs — Issue Detail and Plan — for editing the issue's metadata and plan file in place.
+Switch between tabs using the tab strip, or swipe horizontally on a trackpad.

 Inspector panel showing file browser and git status